Diagnostic

 Default severity: Information

-Local variables that are assigned but never read.
+Local variables that are never used anywhere in their scope.

 Example: